defold/doc/docs/en/manuals/font.md

 - Bitmap
 - Distance field

+## Runtime generated fonts

+For the developers that are looking to minimize the download size and runtime consumption, we have recently added a way to generate font glyphs at runtime using a .ttf font.

+[Runtime Fonts](/extension-font) - Use a .ttf font at runtime

 ## Creating a font

 To create a font for use in Defold, create a new Font file by selecting <kbd>File ▸ New...</kbd> from the menu, then select <kbd>Font</kbd>.
 You can also <kbd>right click</kbd> a location in the *Assets* browser and select <kbd>New... ▸ Font</kbd>.